Drupal 9 was released on 3rd June 2020. We've lined up the answers to the questions we're most regularly asked.

 We’re already on Drupal 8, do we need to upgrade?

-Yes, because support for Drupal 8 will end in November 2021.
+Yes, because support for Drupal 8 ended in November 2021.
 We advise you to keep your Drupal 8 site updated with every minor release for Drupal core and contributed modules.
 The reason?
 Because each patch release applies bug fixes and each module update brings your site closer to being Drupal 9 ready.
 That way, moving to Drupal 9 will involve minimal extra effort.
 And when Drupal 9.1 rolls around, you'll start reaping the rewards of the new features.

 How long will the upgrade process take?

 Excellent question, sadly not so simple to answer!
 It depends on many factors, such as the contributed modules and themes your site has, how many independent features the websites has.
 And whether it uses deprecated APIs and the extent to which it uses custom code.

 If that sounds like a big job, talk to us about our 1 day Drupal 9 upgrade evaluation service.
 We'll figure out what's required for your upgrade and if that involves any level of complexity.

 November 2022 (extended from Nov 21).
 It means the community will no longer support Drupal with new modules, fix bugs and security updates.
 Third party scans may flag Drupal 7 sites as insecure in 3rd party scans.